briteming/issuelog/README.md

 # gitblog

-> A blog based on github issues, built with vuejs
+> A blog based on github issues, build with vuejs

 ## install